SPHINX: Structural Prediction using Hypergraph Inference Network: Appendix

 This appendix contains details related to our proposed Structural Prediction using Hypergraph Inference Network (SPHINX) model, including broader impact and potential limitations, qualitative visualisations from our model and the baselines we compared against in this paper, details about the proposed dataset, information about the implementation of the model and additional experiments referred in the main paper.
+We will soon release the full code associated with the paper.

-\begin{itemize} \item \textbf{Section A} highlights a series of potential limitations that can be address to improve the current work, together with a discussion about the social impact of our approach. \item \textbf{Section B} contains visualisation of the discovered hypergraph structure and the predicted trajectory for our proposed model and different variations of it. \item \textbf{Section C} provides more details about the proposed synthetic dataset, further information about the method and its training process. \item \textbf{Section D} presents additional ablation studies showing the influence of varying the number of hyperedges in our model, but also a more detailed analysis of the synthetic experiments presented in the paper, including the numerical results.
+\begin{itemize} \item \textbf{Section A} highlights a series of potential limitations that can be address to improve the current work, together with a discussion about the social impact of our approach. \item \textbf{Section B} presents an overview of the existing methods for hypergraph prediction, with a focus on a few qualities that we believe a general methods should fulfill. \item \textbf{Section C} present the computational complexity of our model. \item \textbf{Section D} contains visualisation of the discovered hypergraph structure and the predicted trajectory for our proposed model and different variations of it. \item \textbf{Section E} provides more details about the proposed synthetic dataset, further information about the method and its training process. \item \textbf{Section F} presents additional ablation studies showing the influence of varying the number of hyperedges in our model, but also a more detailed analysis of the synthetic experiments presented in the paper.

 \end{itemize}